zopencommunity/meta/GOVERNANCE.md

 An **Accepted** request is considered suitable for the community backlog; it does not mean that implementation has started. **In progress** indicates that a contributor has taken responsibility for moving the port forward.
 Automated repository synchronization may identify possible package matches, but a maintainer must review a match before a request is marked **Available**.

+## Security and Artifact Integrity

+The project uses CodeQL-based security scanning for its z/OS codebase.
+Grype and Trivy may also be used to identify known vulnerabilities in dependencies, packages, container images, and other supported artifacts.
+Findings are reviewed, triaged, and remediated according to their severity and risk.

+Python wheels published to Pulp may be accompanied by cryptographically verifiable attestations that bind each artifact to its build or publishing identity.
+Artifact integrity can be verified before promotion or consumption.

 ## Package Stewardship and Responsibility

 Responsibility follows stewardship rather than the act of requesting or voting for a package: